DEFRA/sroc-service-team/services/README.md

 # Services

-> TBD - We intend to write a script which will pull all the code related to SROC into this folder to help new members get up and running quickly.
+> TBD - We intend to write a script which will pull all the code related to Charging into this folder to help new members get up and running quickly.
 As yet that script is still to be written.